slattery/yse_cascades/README.md

 ## Token Behaviors

-There are currently four behaviors for admin created fields, and naming conventions for fields menus using menu item extras will signal their function in a menu hierarchy.
+There are currently six behaviors for admin created fields.
+There is a naming convention for fields created using menu_item_extras that will signal their function in a menu hierarchy.
 - onestop
 - catalog
 - collect
 - feature
 - levelup
+- swapout

+Behaviors play out in the `yse_cascades.tree_utils` service.

-There are also two special fields to go with 'levelup', field_path_prefix and field_path_shortcode.
-There is a special base field called 'primary' which signals that if there are more than one menu item pointing to a given node, the primary is the one that belongs in the nodeform, and is the basis for pathbuilding.
+There are also two special fields to go with 'levelup', `field_path_prefix` and `field_path_shortcode`.
+There is a special base field called `primary` which signals that if there are more than one menu item pointing to a given node, the primary is the one that belongs in the nodeform, and is the basis for pathbuilding.

-There are three token segments that will return values
+There are four token segments that will return values
  - values:  an array of strings, skips empties
- - objects: an array of structures or entities, skips entities
+ - source:  an array of nids
  - levelup: a single nid
- - swapout: an array of strings accepts defaults to avoid skips

 ### onestop: boolean field (values)